0vm/twitch-username-checker/README.md

 ## ⚠️ Warning ⚠️

-**This application utilizes significant CPU and RAM resources due to the nature of the operations it performs.
+**This application utilises significant CPU and RAM resources due to the nature of the operations it performs.
 Please consider the following before running the application:**

 - Running this application may cause high CPU and RAM usage on your machine, especially when scanning multiple URLs concurrently.
 - It is recommended to run this application on a device with sufficient resources or allocate dedicated resources to avoid impacting the performance of other applications running concurrently.
-- We advise running this application on a remote desktop or an unused device to minimize disruptions and ensure optimal performance.
+- We advise running this application on a remote desktop or an unused device to minimise disruptions and ensure optimal performance.
 - Adjust the `parallelBrowsingCount` variable in the `checkUsernames` function to control the number of concurrent browser tabs opened by Puppeteer.
 Higher values may increase resource usage.

 **Please proceed with caution and ensure that your system can handle the resource demands of this application before running it.**